malheiros7j/jbm-health-insurance-cross-sell/README.md

 |LogisticRegression		|	0.500000		|	0.275936		|	0.736771	|	0.817035		|0.877154	|
 |KNeighborsClassifier	|	0.523210		|	0.285636	    |	0.762669	|	0.803941		|0.870726|

-So we select LGBM, XGBoost and Random Forest Classifiers to proceed to the Hyper-Parameter-Fine-Tuning, after the optimization of the parameters for each model we compared their model perfomance by plotting their Gain Curve.
+So we selected LGBM, XGBoost and Random Forest Classifiers to proceed to the Hyper-Parameter-Fine-Tuning, after the optimization of the parameters for each model we compared their model performance by plotting their Gain Curve.

 |Model Name	|ROC AUC	|Top @K Acc|
 |--: |--:| --:|